nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 The inverse method allows for omitting one or more middleware.
 It takes the same signature as `withMiddleware`.
 However, when called with no arguments given, all tagged middleware are terminated.
 Only default ones defined on router config will run.

 These methods save us from mocking or doubling middleware classes.
-When greater control is required, for example, to inject middleware at specific index on the stack, you probably have to get your hands dirty with stubbing the stack itself, or bite the bullet and apply it on the target route.
+When greater control is required, for example, to inject middleware at specific index on the stack, you probably have to get your hands dirty with stubbing [the stack](#Generic-binding) or route collection as the case may be.

 ### Verifying middleware execution

-When we want to verify whether a middleware has been obstructed by a preceding one or for internal development, we use the `assertUsedMiddleware`, and its inverse `assertDidntUseMiddleware`, assertion methods.
+When we want to verify whether a middleware has been obstructed by a preceding one or for internal development, we use the `assertUsedCollectorNames`, and its inverse `assertDidntUseCollectorNames`, assertion methods.

 ```php